[3 MIN READ]

-In this 30-minute event, Providence pulmonologist Dr. Jiten Patel and Dr. Robin Henderson, executive director of Behavioral Health at Providence, talked with HerFeed founder Brette Borow about the physical and mental health impacts of the wildfires that periodically rage across the West Coast.
+In a live conversation, Providence pulmonologist, Dr. Jiten Patel, and psychologist, Dr. Robin Henderson, talked about the physical and mental health impacts of the wildfires that periodically rage across the West Coast.

-Who is at risk most with these wildfires?
+Who is at risk most from the health impact of wildfire smoke?

 How do people stay calm during the fires?

-How to help children cope and have some sense of normalcy?
+How can we help children cope and have some sense of normalcy?

 Dr. Henderson: It’s important to talk to children about preparedness.
-In the event that you have to evacuate, helping them understand what toys they want to take will help them understand the situation and be better prepared.
+If you have to evacuate, helping them understand what toys they want to take will help them understand the situation and be better prepared.
 Having a family plan is very important to help kids stay calm.

 For those who don’t have pre-existing conditions, what can they do to stay safe?

 Dr. Patel: There are some short-term and long-term things to consider.
 Use common sense.
 Stay indoors, find ways to stay active, and stay hydrated.
 It’s also important to watch your diet during the times when you are forced to stay inside.
-Just like the guidance for COVID-19, find ways to get the whole family involved in reading, exercising or playing games.
+Find ways to get the whole family involved in reading, exercising or playing games.

 What is your general guidance on coping?

-Engage with your community and friends.
-It’s important to get connected to the local resource centers and try to establish some sense of normalcy by talking to family, and for kids ensure they have some familiar items like toys. . . .
+Dr. Henderson: Engage with your community and friends.
+It’s important to get connected to the local resource centers and try to establish some sense of normalcy by talking to family, and for kids ensure they have some familiar items like toys.
 This is overwhelming, and no matter what you’re going through there is always someone to talk to.
-You are not alone.”
+You are not alone.

 If you or your loved ones are struggling during wildfires or other difficult events, check out our community resources hub to get some tips on how to cope.